fun-with-serverless/whatsapp-logger/README.md

 The Serverless components in use, such as Lambda, DynamoDB, and SQS, are very inexpensive and are fully covered under the free tier.
 The only elements that cost money are a NAT instance and a single Fargate instance.
 * A t3.micro NAT instance costs around $7.4 per month,
-* while a Fargate instance with 0.5 vCPU and 1GB of memory costs approximately $17.7 per month.
-Using an ARM architecture and 0.25 vCPU may result in some savings for the Fargate instance.
+* while a Fargate instance with 0.25 vCPU and 1GB of memory costs approximately $10.4 per month.
+Using an ARM architecture may result in some savings for the Fargate instance.

-**Overall, the total monthly cost is approximately $25.1.**
+**Overall, the total monthly cost is approximately $17.8.**

 ## Contributing